djhoese/git-novice-custom/_episodes/10-pull-requests.md

 ---
-title: Pull Requests
+title: Merge Requests
 teaching: 60
 exercises: 15
 questions:
-- "What are pull requests for?"
+- "What are merge requests for?"
-- "How can I make a pull request?"
+- "How can I make a merge request?"
 objectives:
 - "Define the terms fork, clone, origin, remote, upstream"
-- "Understand how to make a pull request and what they are useful for"
+- "Understand how to make a merge request and what they are useful for"
 keypoints:
-- "Pull requests suggest changes to repos where you don't have privileges"
+- "Merge requests suggest changes to repos where you don't have privileges"
 ---

-Pull requests are a great way to collaborate with others using github.
+Merge requests are a great way to collaborate with others using gitlab.
 Instead of making changes directly to a repository you can suggest changes to a repo.
 This can be useful if you don't have permission to modify a repository directly or you want someone else to review your changes.